 Now you've got an idea of what deep learning is, now it's time to put it into practice and start writing code to run deep learning algorithms.

 If you've done the previous courses and steps, you'll have more than enough prerequisites to get going with the following.

-- Zero to Mastery TensorFlow for Deep Learning - Learn to build state of the art neural networks with TensorFlow code-first.
+- Zero to Mastery TensorFlow for Deep Learning or Zero to Mastery PyTorch for Deep Learning – Learn to build state-of-the-art neural networks with TensorFlow/PyTorch code-first.
 This course is taught in side by side style, meaning I write code, you write code.
-See the preview video(s) on YouTube for more.

 - Deep Learning Specialization on Coursera - I used these courses to learn about deep learning when I first got started with data science.
 They're some of the highest quality on the internet.

 - fast.ai (all resources) – Whenever I want a no-BS approach to something new in the world of AI, I look up what Jeremy Howard has to say about it.
 Because of his independent viewpoints, he's only focused on the best of the best.
 And because of this, the fast.ai courses and software are sensational.